ucdavis-informatics/pieval/README.md

 Current Status: Stable
 Cur Status Date: 2019-05-29

+---

+# Project Status/TODOs
+Project is currently being re-worked to:
+- run in containers so it's easier to package
+- work on different types of data, notably images and table data

+## Reworking to package in containers
+There are at least 3, if not 4 technologies that add up to pieval:
+1. Python Flask
+1. Vault - kind of optional.
+We could just put secrets in instance/config
+1. KeyCloak - Non-optional.
+Acts as ID store abstraction layer.  future users can use KC directly OR link KC to IDp of their choosing
+  - I only intend to solve demo deployments by packaging with a KC docker image.
+It will always be the intention to make it easy to demo but, running will necessarily take more effort

+---

 ## Background
 PieVal is the product of an idea, many work hours, a prototype in another language, and fairly extensive user testing.
 And it's still growing.
 The idea was a clever repurposing of common web app functionality seen in viral social apps like Tinder.
 In these apps, users record their preferences with a quick swipe of the screen.
 We wanted to bring that efficiency to data labeling efforts.
 This work originated in a clinical setting in which data labelling has been prohibitively expensive, stunting the expanded use of machine learning.
 Typically, data labelling efforts involves clinical experts reviewing data directly in an Electronic Medical Record, often taking minutes just to locate the data being reviewed, then entering their findings in a separate tool.
 PieVal removes all of this complexity, placing the data and the response capture in a lightweight, distraction free UI.
 Admittedly, this makes the annotation job set-up a bit more expensive.
 However, that's concentrated as a one-time effort rather than forcing each annotator to pay the cost over and over.